 Traditional game day foods tend to be greasy, fattening, and high in calories.
-Pizza, fried chicken, and nachos are common game day foods that sit heavy in your stomach and can lead to weight gain if you and your family members are prone to mindless munching while watching TV during the football season.
+Pizza, fried chicken, and nachos are common game day foods that sit heavy in your stomach.
+Most game day snacks lead to weight gain if you and your family members are prone to mindless munching while watching TV during the football season.
+But we have some awesome, healthy game day snack options for you!

 But game day doesn’t necessarily have to offer negative health consequences — in fact, you can turn most of your favorite meals and snacks into healthier counterparts that leave you feeling more energetic and satisfied, and less guilty about your food choices.